StrangeBeeCorp/docs/docs/thehive/administration/authentication/saml.md

     The maximum session duration for user authentication.
 This value must align with the session timeout configured on the IdP to ensure consistent session behavior.

-    If you're unsure of the value set in your IdP, we recommend setting it to *90 days*, as this is the default for most IdPs.
+    If you're unsure of the value set in your IdP, set it to *90 days*, as this is the default for most IdPs.

 <h2>Next steps</h2>